Edmund Andros: Governor of Virginia

 Andros was well received at court upon his return to England.
-The new king, William III, recalled that Andros had visited his court in the Netherlands and expressed approval of Andros' service.
+The new king, William III, recalled that Andros had visited his court in the Netherlands and expressed approval of Andros's service.
 In search of employment, Andros offered his services as a spy, offering the idea of going to Paris, ostensibly to meet with the exiled James, but to actually attempt to acquire French military plans.
 This plan was rejected.
 He married his second wife, Elizabeth Crisp Clapham, in England in July 1691.
 She was the widow of Christopher Clapham, who was connected by that marriage to his first wife's family.

-Andros' next opportunity for employment came with the resignation in February 1692 of Lord Effingham as governor of the Province of Virginia.
+Andros's next opportunity for employment came with the resignation in February 1692 of Lord Effingham as governor of the Province of Virginia.
 Although Francis Nicholson, formerly dominion lieutenant governor, was then serving as lieutenant governor of Virginia and sought the superior position, William awarded the governorship to Andros, and awarded Nicholson yet another lieutenant governorship, this time that of Maryland.
-This was destined to make Andros' tenure more complicated because his relationship with Nicholson had deteriorated for other reasons.
+This was destined to make Andros's tenure more complicated because his relationship with Nicholson had deteriorated for other reasons.
 The exact reasons for this hostility are unclear: one contemporary wrote that Nicholson "especially [resented] Sir Edmund Andros, against whom he has a particular pique on account of some earlier dealings".

 Andros arrived in Virginia on 13 September 1692 and began his duties a week later.
 Nicholson graciously received him and not long after sailed for England.
 Andros settled at Middle Plantation (the future site of Williamsburg), where he would live until 1695.
 He worked to organize the provincial records, the maintenance of which had suffered since Bacon's Rebellion, and promoted the enforcement of laws designed to prevent slave rebellions.

 He encouraged the diversification of Virginia's economy, which was then almost entirely dependent on tobacco.
 The export-oriented economy was also badly hurt by the ongoing Nine Years' War, because of which merchant ships were required to travel in convoys.
 Virginia received no military escorts for several years, so their products did not reach Europe.
 Andros encouraged the introduction of new crops like cotton and flax and the manufacture of fabric.